 Effect size

 We applied non-parametric bootstrapping (Mooney, 1996, Suppl.
 Figure 2) and Bayesian estimation (Kruschke, 2013) to the predicted origination response of our GLMMs to calculate the difference in means between origination probability after cooling-cooling compared to all other paleoclimate interactions.
-While doing so, we accounted for the non-parametric nature of data (Suppl.
+While doing so, we accounted for the non-parametric nature of the data (Suppl.
 Figure 3).
 Bootstrapping was based on 2000 repetitions.
-For Bayesian estimation, we used a markov chain monte carlo method with four chains, 1000 iterations, and 500 warm-up iterations.
+For Bayesian estimation, we used a Markov Chain Monte Carlo method with four chains, 1000 iterations, and 500 warm-up iterations.
 We used an informed prior for the group mean based on the origination response of the whole sample and bound between 0 and 1.
 We set a default exponential prior with a rate of 1/29 for the group variances.
 All model estimates successfully converged using these priors and model parameters.
 The overall increase of origination probability after cooling-cooling paleoclimate interactions was calculated by dividing the estimated difference of means by the baseline probability of origination.
 Further, we calculated Cohen’s d effect size based on the raw output of our GLMMs as well as posterior distributions after Bayesian estimation using the formula:

 μ1-μ2σ12+σ222